-Understanding the Ketone Spectrum
+Understanding Ketone Levels

 If your primary goal for integrating the ketogenic diet into your life is weight loss, achieving “light nutritional ketosis,” or 0.5 mmol/L-1.0 mmol/L, is a good starting point.
-From there, aim for “optimal ketosis,” which is when your ketone levels are between 1.0 mmol/L-3.0 mmol/L. People looking to use the ketogenic diet for therapeutic benefits for medical conditions such as epilepsy, cancer, or endocrine and metabolic disorders, are generally directed to aim for much higher ketone levels—specifically in the 3.0 mmol/L -5.0 mmol/L range, or somewhere in between.
-People who are fasting or eat a much higher fat-to-protein ratio will look to levels in the 3.0 mmol/L-8.0 mmol/L range.
+From there, aim for “optimal ketosis,” which is when your ketone levels are between 1.0 mmol/L-3.0 mmol/L. People looking to use the ketogenic diet for therapeutic benefits for medical conditions such as epilepsy, cancer, or endocrine and metabolic disorders, are generally directed to aim for much higher ketone levels—specifically in the 3.0 mmol/L -5.0 mmol/L range, or somewhere between.
+Those who are fasting or eat a much higher fat-to-protein ratio will look to levels in the 3.0 mmol/L-8.0 mmol/L range.
 But you don’t need to go there.
-The optimal ketosis range is called “optimal” for a reason, and it’s exactly where you’ll want be for weight-loss and general health purposes, and you’ll get there, in time, if you practice patience and get in the groove of eating a keto diet.
+The optimal ketosis range is called “optimal” for a reason, and it’s exactly where you’ll want to be for weight-loss and general health purposes, and you’ll eventually get there if you practice patience and get in the groove of eating a keto diet.

-Ketones & Exercise
+Ketones and Exercise

 Does exercise affect ketone levels?
 Yes, but the effects differ from one person to the next.
 Still, generally speaking, anaerobic exercise (usually short duration and high intensity, like heavy weight training, sprinting, or jumping) will decrease circulating ketones, cause blood glucose to go up slightly, and cause ketones to temporarily go down.
-With aerobic exercise, such as swimming, walking, jogging, and cycling, you’ll generally notice an increase in circulating ketones.
+With aerobic exercises, such as swimming, walking, jogging, and cycling, you’ll generally notice an increase in circulating ketones.
 Does this mean you do not want to do anaerobic exercise while on a ketogenic diet?
 Absolutely not!
 Watching your ketone levels will help you understand how your body responds to various foods and activities, and knowing how your body responds will help you adjust your nutrition and food choices to properly fuel your body and maintain optimal ketone levels.

 A Word of Warning

 No matter the goal, no one should aim for the orange or red zones; they’re nearly impossible to achieve anyway and don’t increase the diet’s benefits.
-The only people who should be concerned about approaching them are type 1 diabetics, because they face the potential of producing a diabetic complication called ketoacidosis, a serious condition that requires urgent medical attention.
+The only people who should be concerned about approaching them are type 1 diabetics because they face the potential of producing a diabetic complication called ketoacidosis, a serious condition that requires urgent medical attention.
 For them, the reward may not be worth the risk, which is why we recommend people with type 1 diabetes develop a diet plan with their care provider.
-In fact, anyone exploring the keto diet should discuss the best strategy with their medical provider, as there may be risks connected to other pre-existing medical conditions, such as kidney stones, hypercholesterolemia, or family history of heart attack or stroke under the age of 60 years.
+In fact, anyone exploring the keto diet should discuss the best strategy with their medical provider, as there may be risks connected to other pre-existing medical conditions, such as kidney stones, hypercholesterolemia, or a family history of heart attack or stroke under the age of 60 years.